andtie/SequenceBuilder/README.md

 }
 ```

-For this, you have to define how to handle heterogenous `Value`s by extending either:
+For this, you have to define how to handle heterogenous `Value`s by extending an `Either`-type:

 ```swift